-The arguments in this case were heard on 29.04.2023 The Learned Counsel for the complainant argued that as per the electric system installed by the promoter the electrical load per plot comes out to the 3 KW and rest of the load is required to be borne by the plot owners / allottee, as mandated in Clause 15.3 of the Agreement for Sale.
+The arguments in this case were heard on 29.04.2023.
+The Learned Counsel for the complainant argued that as per the electric system installed by the promoter the electrical load per plot comes out to 3 KW and rest of the load is required to be borne by the plot owners / allottee, as mandated in Clause 15.3 of the Agreement for Sale.
 He also stated that at present only 36 flats and 20 plots have been occupied.
 Hence, the load requirement in future, needs to be borne by the allottees.
-She also argued that the allottees are required to pay the maintenance charges @ Rs 1 per sq ft for the total carpet area to maintain the project facilities.
+She also argued that the allottees are required to pay the maintenance charges @ Rs.
+1 per sq ft for the total carpet area, to maintain the project facilities.
 She also told that the shopping Complex will be developed, once the gift deed is revoked.
-It was further argued that the paths and green areas will be maintained once the construction is completed.
-She has further argued that the roads would be re constructed after the development of the colony is complete.
-She also argued that in place of over head tank, underground water tank would be constructed.
+The paths and green areas will be maintained, once the construction is completed.
+She also told that the roads would be re-done, after the development of the colony.
+She also argued that in place of over-head tank, underground water tank would be constructed.
 She also told that rain water harvesting structure has been damaged and will be made functional.
+She also argued that Yashpal has taken a electricity load of 10.7 KW load from HPSEBL, therefore, he has to pay for the extra load.
+He is also required to pay the electricity charges above the consumption of 9600 units.

-10. Arguments by respondent-
+11. Arguments by respondent-

 The learned Counsel for the respondent argued that from the site inspection report of the ADA, it is crystal clear that shopping centre and community hall have not been constructed.
-Paths, parking and roads are in pathetic conditions.
-It was further argued that rain water harvesting tank and sewerage treatment plant are not functional.
-It was further argued that as the complainant promoter has not provided these basic amenities, therefore he cannot claim maintenance charges.
-Further, he emphasized that the complainant has given him NOC, stating that all the maintenance charges have been paid till September, 2022.
-It was further argued that the respondent has paid maintenance charges up to January, 2023 and he has already paid the electricity charges for the electricity consumed by him and nothing is due in his behalf.
+The paths, parking and roads are in pathetic conditions.
+Rain water harvesting tank and sewerage treatment plant are not functional.
+As the promoter has not provided these basic amenities, therefore he cannot claim maintenance charges.
+Further, he emphasized that the complainant has given him NOC that all the maintenance charges have been paid till October, 2022.
+He also argued that he has already paid the electricity charges for the electricity consumed by him and nothing is due on his behalf.